-As a Senior Product Manager, I work in the heart of the company, collaborating with stakeholders across the entire organization to design, develop, launch and support world-class products.
+As a Product Manager, I collaborate with stakeholders across an entire organization to design, develop, launch and support world-class products.
 I'm able to exercise creativity in product design, satisfy my technical curiosity working with engineers, and help people by interfacing with customers, all the while enjoying life in the fast-paced city of San Francisco.

 Here’s just a bit of what we can cover in our PivotPlanet session(s):

 • How to gather requirements, design, develop, launch and sustain a product.